Driving with Mother

 The few cars left on the highway were crawling; red lights reflected across the hood of the car.
 I glanced for a second to see Mother’s face.

-red, and I heard the sirens – lights bounced off ice no on our car windows, hood, and even Mother’s glasses.
+red, and I heard the sirens – lights bounced off the ice crystals on our car windows, hood, and even Mother’s glasses.

-I knew the Ludlow Rest Area was half way, and we were approaching Springfield, exit four.
+I knew the Ludlow Rest Area was halfway, and we were approaching Springfield, exit four.
 We noticed signs – signs indicating that the rest area was open, and I wanted to pull over and let this car rest, and me too.
-But Mother she said we had to keep on moving, just keep on moving, telling me we were over the tough areas.
+But Mother said we had to keep on moving, just keep on moving, telling me we were over the tough areas.

-So I waved good bye in my mind to the rest area and kept right on truck’in.
-Kept right on mov’in like those eighteen wheelers passing me.
-I started to pick up some speed, and they were still splashing slush all over the windows and headlights – Mother kept moving her body as if she too had a steering wheel in her hands, when those hands weren’t filled with nerves.
-She told me there is a time to sit, rest, run, sleep, and to die.
+So I waved goodbye in my mind to the rest area and kept right on truck’in.
+Kept right on mov’in like those eighteen-wheelers passing me.
+I started to pick up some speed, and they were still splashing slush all over the windows and headlights – Mother kept moving her body as if she too had a steering wheel in her hands when those hands weren’t filled with nerves.
+She told me there is a time to sit, rest, run, sleep, and die.
 She wasn’t going to be stuck on a highway, far from her sister when she closed her eyes, and it was her time.

-Wind started pushing our car from the left to the right of the road, and Mother she kept falling toward me then she fell the other way, she still wasn’t talking.
+The wind started pushing our car from the left to the right of the road, and Mother kept falling toward me then she fell the other way, she still wasn’t talking.
 She was still tapping her feet, while her fingers were dancing on her winter coat.

 Told Mother she had better be wearing the seat belt, just because there was no law about it here, she should strap herself in tight.

-Well the storm it calmed down soon enough to see the exit where my Mother’s sister was to be dying.
-And, I bet you wonder why I have taken this death thing to lightly, I mean, someone was leaving this earth, flying on some snow flake up to heaven, and if we didn’t make it first, Mother had to say good bye.
+Well, the storm calmed down soon enough to see the exit where my Mother’s sister was to be dying.
+And, I bet you wonder why I have taken this death thing to lightly, I mean, someone was leaving this earth, flying on some snowflake up to heaven, and if we didn’t make it first, Mother had to say goodbye.
 So Aunt or no Aunt . . . this old car made it to the last exit.
-Then – I heard this loud sound and a bang – something was pushing up underneath the car, hoping it was just a huge snow bank.
+Then – I heard this loud sound and a bang – something was pushing up underneath the car, hoping it was just a huge snowbank.
 This old car sank in different places – so I stopped worrying.

 I wasn’t searching for some yellow sign with black letters, not me, but I had no idea Mother was.
 She called out, “Over there, see it, right there in the back of Dunkin Donuts.”
 For darn sake she picked out

-this little sign and not a sole, not one sole was in the parking lot.
+this little sign and not a soul, not one soul was in the parking lot.
 I told her it was closed, and she insisted she saw a man in overalls walking around the room.

 My father was too have had this at the shop but it seemed to be something dragging, and I asked nicely, if it was the muffler, and wouldn’t a nice heavy rope hold it in place?
 Asked if he could do me that small favor – as I glanced back at my watch – I looked at him, “No kidding sir – she’s probably already dead.”